0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/CL.0 smuggling vulnerabilities.md

 ## CL.0 vulnerabilities

 Back-end servers can sometimes be persuaded to ignore the Content-Length header, which effectively means they ignore the body of incoming requests.
-This paves the way for request smuggling attacks that don't rely on chunked transfer encoding or [HTTP/2 downgrading](HTTP-2%20downgrading.md).
+This paves the way for request smuggling attacks that **don't rely on chunked transfer encoding or [HTTP/2 downgrading](HTTP-2%20downgrading.md)**.

 To probe for CL.0 vulnerabilities, first send a request containing another partial request in its body, then send a normal follow-up request.
 You can then check to see whether the response to the follow-up request was affected by the smuggled prefix.